guillempuche/skia-wallet-wiki/Commits.md

 ## List of scopes

-- *entities*: Anything related to the package Entities
+- *entities*: anything related to the package Entities
+- *repositories*: anything related to the package Repositories
-- *entities*: Anything related to the package Entities
+- *ui-components*: anything related to the package containing the frontend components
-- *entities*: Anything related to the package Entities
+- *ui-wallet*: anything related to the package with the wallet website
+- *repo*: anything related to managing the repo itself
+- *test*: anything testing specific (e.g., jest or cypress)
+- *: Multiple scopes